varpande/spatialanalytics/README.md

 # Spatial Analytics
-Amazon related setup files can be found under the directory amazon
+Amazon related configuration files can be found under the directory amazon

 The experimental files for various systems can be found under their respective directories